peichenxie/DualDeltaTest/README.md

-# Dual-Delta Test for Quantifying Numerical Accuracy
+# Dual-Delta Test for Evaluating Numerical Accuracy

 Suppose you implemented a custom mixed-precision function impl_1:
 - maybe a fused operator,